JoHaHu/MolSim/submission/worksheet2/report.md

 ### Task 4 - Collision Simulation

-- Created a function to generate particles arranged in a 3D grid
+- Created a function to generate particle_pages arranged in a 3D grid
 - Checked for and handled invalid data in the input cuboid parameters
 - Calculated particle positions based on grid dimensions and spacing
 - Initialized particle velocities with a predefined distribution.
-- Stored the generated particles efficiently in a vector
+- Stored the generated particle_pages efficiently in a vector